kakyoism/karagen/README.md

 ## Getting Ready

-**[WIP] The installer distribution is under construction ...**

-Windows
+### Windows

 - Double-click the `install_karagen_<version>.exe` to install `karagen`.
 - Accept all prompts when the installer attempt to change your registry key and permissions.
 - If your anti-virus software prompts to block the installer activities, then do NOT block.
 - At the end of the installation, a post-install script will run automatically.
 Leave the checkmark on and click finish.
 Wait till the script finishes its job.
 - If your system uses a non-English locale, then ensure Unicode characters all use UTF-8 as their charset.
-Check this option in Control Panel's `Region`> `Administrative`settings if you have not.
+Check this option in Control Panel's `Region`> `Administrative`settings.

-macOS
+### macOS

+- Double-click the `install_karagen_<version>.dmg` to mount the installer.
+- Drag the folder `karagen` into `/Applications` folder.
+- Open the builtin `Terminal.app` under `/Applications/Utilities`; It would be faster by pressing `F4` to call up `Launchpad` .
+- Ensure you have funtional internect connection; you may need a proxy or VPN in some countries.
+- In the open Terminal window, type in: `/Applications/karagen/install_karagen.sh` to install dependencies.
-- Double-click the `install_karagen_<version>.pkg` to install `karagen`.
+- Double-click `/Applications/karagen/karagen.workflow` to install the service.
+Click `Install` to confirm when the system prompts.

 ## Getting Started

-To extract the accompaniment of a song
+To extract the accompaniment of a song, you must follow the platform-specific procedures below.

+### Windows

 - Click the button `Pick a Song`.
 - Find a song using the pop-up file dialog, then click `Select Song`.
 Then the full path to the selected file will appear on the right side of the button.